Tours

 Fine old houses richly furnished, museums that hold many treasures, and historical parks, situated in a wonderfully walkable city should delight conference attendees.
 Tours in the city and surrounding counties are offered to those with a mind to explore.

-Note: Attendees should bear in mind when making lodging and travel accommodations that tours could be canceled or altered, depending on the number who sign up for each tour.
+Note: Attendees should bear in mind when making lodging and travel accommodations that tours could be canceled or altered, depending on attendee participation.
 Every effort will be made to hold to the proposed schedule.
-Only one tour, the Historic Walking Tour, is repeated; other tours are offered on the days indicated.
-Prices will be posted at a later date.
+Only one tour, the Constitutional Walking Tour, is repeated; other tours are offered on the days indicated.
+All tours are offered to companions.
+Please note the date change for the Architectural Gems Walking Tour and the Constitutional Walking Tour.
+Also note that Monday's tour has replaced a visit to the Michener Art Museum with a visit to Fonthill Museum.

 Thursday, October 8, 2009